yenmr/TISCalling/README.md

-# TIScalling - TIS Prediction Using Machine Learning
+# TISCalling - TIS Prediction Using Machine Learning

-TIScalling is an open-source project dedicated to predicting non-canonical Translation Initiation Sites (TIS) in transcriptomic data across various species.
+TISCalling is an open-source project dedicated to predicting non-canonical Translation Initiation Sites (TIS) in transcriptomic data across various species.
 The project uses advanced machine learning techniques to develop a robust classifier that accurately identifies non-canonical TIS locations based on sequence data and other relevant features.

 ## Table of Contents